All Articles

 But why might someone want to move their money from TRS to an IRA?
 According to Eldridge, some people find that rollovers of such plans to IRAs may help simplify their finances in ways that build confidence.

-"It's easy to track the fund's performance, your savings progress and the completion of your saving goals," explains Eldridge.
+"It's easy to track the fund's performance, your savings progress and the completion of your savings goals," explains Eldridge.
 "But this choice should be analyzed on a one-to-one basis to determine if the risk tolerance is suitable for the individual — as well as determining if there are any penalties or charges for transferring the funds out of your old plan."

 Eldridge added that, through an appointment with him via the RBFCU Retirement Program, he can provide a document covering the pros and cons of a rollover to anyone considering whether a rollover might be right for them.